goffstown-sports-app/Server-Monitor/README.md

 1. Send email when program didn't update on time
 2. Send email when program is back on time.
+3. Set a status for each program based on if it running or not

 ## Requirements